Quick Summary

 - Use AI-powered monitoring for predictive analysis.

-MTTR tracks the average time it takes to fix an incident once it has been acknowledged.
+MTTR measures the average time it takes to resolve an incident after it has been acknowledged fully.
+It reflects the efficiency of your incident response and recovery process.

-- Improves system reliability and overall service quality.
+- Enhances system reliability and strengthens user trust.

 How to Measure This Metric: